CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/INSTRUCTIONS.md

     * LOOKAT-1.9.5: Raytracing.hlsl

 ## 3.1 - Ray Generation
 Implement ray generation.
 This is very similar to path tracing ray generation.
 Rays are emitted from the camera, with each pixel having a corresponding ray.
 The rays should be output in world coordinates.
-When ray generation is complete, you should see a very dark image with slight ambient occlusion going on:
+When ray generation is complete, you should see a very dark image with slight ambient occlusion going on [adjust brightness settings / check pixel-by-pixel but this image is not actually 100% black though it may seem to be]:

 <p align="center">
   <img src="https://github.com/CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/blob/master/images/after-ray-gen.png">